-Upon news of his hire, Reichert commented, “I am thrilled to join the team of the Eskenazi Museum of Art at the beginning of this exciting chapter in its long history.
+Upon news of her hire, Reichert commented, “I am thrilled to join the team of the Eskenazi Museum of Art at the beginning of this exciting chapter in its long history.
 Under the leadership of David Brenneman, I will fulfill our mission as a teaching museum by bringing a diverse array of contemporary art and artists to IU.
 I strongly believe that engaging with contemporary art is a crucial component of a complete and meaningful education.”

 David A. Brenneman, Wilma E. Kelley Director of the Eskenazi Museum of Art, remarked, “We are thrilled to welcome Elliot Reichert as our inaugural Curator of Contemporary Art.
 As our reimagined museum prepares for reopening, we understand the important role that contemporary art can play in connecting people with art.
 This new curatorial area illustrates our commitment to advancing our mission of being a leader among university teaching museums, and Elliot will help us expand our reach.
 We are grateful to IU alum Linda Watson, her husband, Joe Moravy, and Judy and Gregg Summerville for their generosity in funding this inaugural position at the museum.”